Can You Take a Power Bank On a Plane? 2023

 we may receive a small commission (with no additional cost to you) if you purchase an item from the links in this page, we really appreciate it!

-According to the TSA power banks are allowed through the security checkpoint in carry-on baggage.
+They did mention power banks on their website, as good to go through the security checkpoint in carry-on baggage.

 Can you take a power bank on a plane-03

-Though the FAA has limited the rating of lithium ion batteries or power banks to 100 watt hours (Wh) per battery which is fine because most of the power banks or other daily used devices do not exceed the ratings.
+Though the FAA ( Federal Aviation Administration ) has limited the rating of lithium ion batteries or power banks to 100 watt hours (Wh) per battery which is fine because most of the power banks and other daily used devices do not exceed these ratings.

 Here is a response from ASKTSA on twitter emphasizing that power banks limited to a rating of 100 watt hours should be carried in carry-on baggage.